 Edwina Bartholomew is a reporter and presenter on Australia’s number one breakfast show, Sunrise.
 She has worked in television and radio news for over 13 years.

 Edwina enjoys one of the most diverse roles at the Seven Network.
-As well as her work on Sunrise as news presenter, she will return for her third Olympic Games coverage with Seven for the 2020 Tokyo Olympics (occurring 2021), hosting the afternoon broadcast each day of the games.
+As well as her work on Sunrise as news presenter, she returned for her third Olympic Games coverage at the Tokyo Olympics in 2021 hosting the afternoon broadcast each day of the games.

 Her work has taken her to Peru, Canada, America, Mexico, Dubai, Spain, East Timor, the Solomon Islands, New Zealand – and right around Australia on a continuous 40,000km Lap of the Map.
 She has skydived, bungee jumped and abseiled off a 33-storey building all LIVE on air.